Skip to main content Skip to main menu

 Program Learner Outcomes

-Program Goal: The Surgical Technology program will prepare entry-level Surgical Technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.
+Program Goal: The Surgical Technology program will prepare entry-level Surgical Technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains by meeting or exceeding the criteria set forth in the current CAAHEP Standards and Best Practices for the Accreditation of Educational Programs in Surgical Technology.
+Our graduates will be prepared to enter the profession able to work under the direction and supervision of the physician and nurse in a legal, ethical and competent manner.

 Outcomes: Upon completion of the Surgical Technology didactic and clinical components, the graduate will be able to: